- What is SportMechanix?

 SMx3 is the first device on the market that develops core strength and dynamic hip rotation simultaneously.
 Created with the kinetic chain concept in mind, SMx3 primarily strengthens the body’s core and enhances performance with its patented action.
 Utilizing 3 adjustable settings of rotating pads, plates and stops, the SMx3 can be set for any targeted exercise or sports movement to create a dynamic transfer of energy.
 The invention stems from the martial arts discipline of Wing Chun, which utilizes the body to create power and proper movement.

 - Where can I use the SMx3?
-Can I use at home or the office?
+Can I use it at home or the office?

 Absolutely.
 You can use SMx3 anywhere there is a flat surface.
 Take it to the driving range, batting cage, park – almost anywhere indoors or outside.
 Additionally, the steel rockers and side-mounted X-Stops that limit rocking, all have soft rubber coverings that prevent scratching of hard wood floors and eliminate slipping on turf.